 Managing the cash flow from these varied payment schedules can be a challenge, especially when you’re also waiting on slow reimbursements from insurance or Medicaid.
 If inconsistent client payments make it tough to cover payroll or other operating costs, a cash advance can provide the stability you need.
 Funding4HomeCare offers fast and affordable funding to help you bridge those financial gaps without missing a beat.

-Financial Planning and Tax Tips
+Financial Planning and Potential Tax Benefits

 Helping your clients understand how to pay for care can make your services more accessible.
 You can be a valuable resource by sharing a few financial planning tips.
 Encourage families to look into long-term care insurance policies, which are specifically designed to cover services like in-home care.
 For some, a reverse mortgage or veterans’ benefits may also be viable options.